 Co-authors: Heather Garrick and Fernando Carballal

 The Illegal Wildlife Trade (IWT) is the largest direct threat to the future of many of the world’s most threatened species.
-The world is dealing with an unprecedented spike in illegal wildlife trade, threatening to overturn decades of conservation gains.
+The world is dealing with an unprecedented spike in the illegal wildlife trade, threatening to overturn decades of conservation gains.
 In 2011, the 13 largest seizures of illegal ivory were estimated to collectively weigh more than 23 metric tons.
 This figure represents 2,500 elephants killed illegally by poachers.
-Poaching also threatens the last of our wild tigers, estimated to be just 3,890 worldwide.
+Poaching also threatens the last of our wild tigers, with numbers now estimated at just 3,890 worldwide.

 Innovative tools and technologies have an important role to play in assisting law enforcement to tackle IWT and the events highlighted gaps for technological interventions to enable this.
 Through the enforcement chain, tech solutions can support the following efforts: detecting poaching threats and monitoring vulnerable wildlife in remote areas, improving detection rates for trafficked goods at borders and detecting the sale of illegal wildlife products in online and offline markets, alongside supporting criminal investigation work once a seizure has been made.